GoogleChrome/lighthouse-ci/docs/cli.md

 Options:
+  --help                    Show help                                  [boolean] --version                 Show version number                        [boolean] --no-lighthouserc         Disables automatic usage of a .lighthouserc file.
+                                                                       [boolean]
-  --help                    Show help                                  [boolean] --version                 Show version number                        [boolean] --target                  The type of target to upload the data to.
+  --target                  The type of target to upload the data to.
 If set to
                             anything other than "lhci", some of the options will not apply.